virtualistic/virtualistic_old.github.io/content/posts/codewars-solution-arraydiff/index.md

     - python
 ---

-A solution to an Arraydif challenge on codewars.
+A solution to an Arraydif challenge on codewars (in python).

 <!--more-->